willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 transformed to be in the range $[-127.5, 127.5]$ performed by mean centring around $127.5$.

+We make use of the following abbreviations in this section:

+* **SC**: Attention maps for Spatial network generated from Contrastive EBP
+* **SNC**: Attention maps for Spatial network generated from Non-Contrastive EBP
+* **TC**: Attention maps for Temporal network generated from Contrastive EBP
+* **TNC**: Attention maps for Temporal network generated from Non-Contrastive EBP

 ### Evaluating attention maps for jitter

 Contrastive attention maps (those produced with contrastive EBP) demonstrate